Ranjithkumar/ranjithkumar.github.io/source/_posts/2010-03-07-cycle-helper-in-rails.markdown

 If you wanna display the list of records with different(alternate) classes for table rows, then you can use this helper(you no need to check odd-even records).
 Rails has so many awesome feature like this.

-for ex: if you want to apply 'odd' and 'even' class for alternate record
+for ex: if you want to apply 'odd' and 'even' class for alternate record<!--more-->